Decawave/mynewt-timescale-lib/README.md

 ## Overview

 Precompiled library for Wireless Clock Calibration.
-This library for precompilled for for Cortex class M3 devices.
-The Library work inconjunction with Clock Calibration Packets (CCP) sent by the Clock-Master.
-The library suport multiple instances for the multi-clock-master applcaiton.
+This library for precompiled for Cortex class M3 devices.
+The Library work in conjunction with Clock Calibration Packets (CCP) sent by the Clock-Master.
+The library supports multiple instances for the multi-clock-master application.
 The clkcal class binds to the post-processing callback for the CCP frame type handler and calculates the skew of the clock.

-The estimated skew is of type double and is accessable through the ccp instance ccp->clkcal->skew.
+The estimated skew is of type double and is accessible through the CCP instance ccp->clkcal->skew.

-The underlying algorithms is a double procession square root implemenation of an extended kalamn estimator.

 cfgsys:
     DW1000_CLOCK_CALIBRATION: = 1   // Enable CCP backed handler